Thirteenth Amendment to the United States Constitution: Ratification by the states

 Having been ratified by the legislatures of three-fourths of the states (27 of the 36 states, including those that had been in rebellion), Secretary of State Seward, on December 18, 1865, certified that the Thirteenth Amendment had become valid, to all intents and purposes, as a part of the Constitution.
 Included on the enrolled list of ratifying states were the three ex-Confederate states that had given their assent, but with strings attached.
 Seward accepted their affirmative votes and brushed aside their interpretive declarations without comment, challenge or acknowledgment.

 The Thirteenth Amendment was subsequently ratified by the other states, as follows:

+With the ratification by Mississippi in 1995, and certification thereof in 2013, the amendment was finally ratified by all states having existed at the time of its adoption in 1865.

 Effects

 Freeing slaves

 The immediate impact of the amendment was to make the entire pre-war system of chattel slavery in the U.S. illegal.
 The impact of the abolition of slavery was felt quickly.
 When the Thirteenth Amendment became operational, the scope of Lincoln's 1863 Emancipation Proclamation was widened to include the entire nation.
 Although the majority of Kentucky's slaves had been emancipated, 65,000–100,000 people remained to be legally freed when the amendment went into effect on December 18.
 In Delaware, where a large number of slaves had escaped during the war, nine hundred people became legally free.
 With slavery abolished, the Fugitive Slave Clause remained in place but became largely moot.